Can I complete the entire Library and Information Technician Diploma online?

 What are the computer requirements?

-You will need regular access to a computer with an Internet connection.
-High speed broadband access (LAN, Cable or DSL) is highly recommended for the optimal learning experience.
+You will need regular access to a computer with an internet connection.
+High speed broadband access (LAN, Cable or DSL) is highly recommended.
 Some courses have more advanced system requirements.

-- PC: Compatible Operating System: Windows XP, Vista, 7,8,8.1.
-Web Browser: Firefox, Chrome, Internet Explorer 10 or higher
+- Web browsers supported include Firefox, Chrome, Internet Explorer 10 or higher

 Students in the Library and Information Technician Diploma program can apply to graduate three times per year in February, June, and October.
 The online Application to Graduate form is accessible through MyMohawk, under the Academics tab, Graduation channel.
 Selecting the correct program name/number is important.
 Note the Library and Information Technician program (800) is listed under the Post-Secondary drop down menu.